How to create a happier workforce

 Teaching managers how to have meaningful conversations about workload and stress

-Helping managers understand how to support different team members through various life stages
+Helping managers understand how to support different team members through various life and career stages

 Equipping managers with the emotional intelligence to lead effectively.